-UTILIZE YOUR GREETERS Greeters are so important because they are the first person someone meets as they enter your building.
-They are friendly and outgoing.
-This may only be one or two people, but use them to be the initial connection so women feel seen and welcome.

-For anyone new to your corps, have your greeters direct them to fill out an information card (be sure to have pens available) so that you can follow up with them.
+UTILIZE YOUR GREETERS Greeters are the first person someone meets as they enter your building.
+They should be friendly and outgoing and will be the initial connection so women feel seen and welcome.
+Greeters should direct newcomers to fill out an information card (be sure to have pens available) so that you can follow up with them.
 TIP: Have a little "gift" to give out with the information card, like a mint, a bookmark, or a mug.
 This goes one step further in making it personal and could open up a conversation.

 ENGAGE WITH PURPOSE Talk to the women in your corps, being ready with conversation starters like, "How was your week?"
-"What did you do this weekend?" etc. (Make it more personal depending on how well you know them.)
-This shows that you are interested and it gives them an opportunity to open up a conversation and share.
+"What did you do this weekend?" etc. This shows that you are interested and it gives them an opportunity to open up a conversation and share.
 From there you can invite them to any up-coming events, remind them of what the program topic is for this week, or, if they are new, ask if they are interested in joining any groups.

 INTEREST SURVEY Using Google forms or Survey Monkey develop an interest survey and make it readily available to your women.
 You can use a link, QR code, or go old school and use paper and pen!
-(A sample survey is included in the guidelines section of this manual.)
-TIP: Surveys don't need to be long or too detailed.
+PRO TIP: Surveys don't need to be long or too detailed.
 One page with 5-7 questions is enough.

 NEXT STEPS Know what the next steps are for you and for your women.
-If they are already involved, your next steps would be to regularly check in with them or ask them to evaluate the program they attend.
+If they are already involved, your next steps would be to regularly check in with them.
 For new-comers, follow-up is vital.
 Email or send a card right away.
 Remind them of any events or groups they may be interested in joining and encourage them to reach out with questions.
 Invite them to fill out the interest survey.

 BE AVAILABLE Let your women know that you are available for questions, for prayer, or just to talk.
 Community is a process.
 It will not happen over night.
 It requires dedication, patience, and adaptability.
 Focus on building relationships and creating space for your women to feel loved and valued.
 Give it time to develop, but be intentional about cultivating it.